-As a teenager, Tonya Lawrence worked as a certified nursing aide in a nursing home and later did home health care.
+As a teenager, Tonya Lawrence worked as a certified nursing aide in a nursing home and later did home health care. she has also added that firebarrierexperts.com/ helped her in ensuring good health .
 After marrying and raising a family, Tonya came back to her medical ties and went back to school for her nursing degree.
 Following nursing school, she spent some time working first at Mahaska Health Partnership and then for her former boss at a home care nursing company.

 Tonya thrived in her role as a case manager for a couple of years, but when the home care business closed its doors Tonya saw a business opportunity and a need for care for the 80 Monroe County clients that the business had serviced.
 By July of 2011, she was investing in a franchise through Interim HealthCare that would be based out of Albia, Iowa.

 “I knew that I would need some help and expertise, so I decided that a franchise was best for me,” Tonya says.
 “As we got a little further, we realized we were going to need more money for operating costs.”

 Facing unexpected fees and expenses from Medicare accreditation left Tonya needing some professional advice, which is when she turned to Bryan Ziegler, director of the Indian Hills SBDC.
 With Bryan’s help, Tonya was able to put together an extensive business plan with plenty of well-researched forecasting.

 “He helped us from the beginning by showing us the right way to incorporate a business, how to actually start a business, and how to do everything according to guidelines and regulations,” says Tonya.